coreruleset/documentation/content/development/testing.md

 ### Modify webserver's config

-For the response's test you need to set up your webserver as a proxy, which sends the requests to `httpbin`.
-Here are the examples.
+For the response tests you need to set up your web server as a proxy, forwarding the requests to `httpbin`.
+The following is an example of such a proxy setup.

 **Before you start to change your configurations, please make a backup!**

-#### Apache
+#### Apache httpd

 Put this snippet into your httpd's default config: